 As Trustees of the Plan, we need to hold certain personal information (known as "personal data") about members and, where applicable, their dependants and beneficiaries.
+This includes using your personal data to provide online services to you through PlanViewer and Fidelity's mobile app.

-Fidelity, on our behalf, collects and uses your personal data to enable us to run the Plan and to comply with the law.
+Fidelity, on our behalf, collects and uses your personal data to enable us to run the Plan and to comply with the law